Twisted S-Duality: Topological Strings and BCOV Theory

-Consider $\PV(X)[2]$ so that the part $\PV^{1,1}(X)$ is in degree 0.
+Consider $\PV(X)[2]$ so that the summand $\PV^{1,1}(X)$ is in degree 0.
 This part of the fundamental fields of the theory govern deformations of the complex structure on $X$, which is the reason why it was originally called Kodaira--Spencer gravity.
-The space of fields of BCOV theory is $\ker\del=(\ker\del)(X) \subset \PV(X)[2]$.
-The action functional is given by Here the pairing from the free part of the action fails to be non-degenerate, so the theory is a degenerate field theory in the language of \cite{BY}.
-We write $\mc E_{\mr{BCOV}}(X)$ to denote this degenerate field theory.
+Consider the Schouten--Nijenhuis bracket and the shifted Poisson structure given by the kernel $(\del\otimes 1)\delta_{\mr{diag}}$.
+Then this immediately gives the free part of the action functional of BCOV theory as $\frac{1}{2}\tr(\mu \ol{\del}\del^{-1} \mu )$, which is precisely the form as discussed by the original work \cite{BCOV}.